nrfconnect/sdk-nrf/doc/nrf/templates/sample_README.rst

    * Drivers can be listed under libraries, no need for a separate part.
    * If possible, link to the respective library.
      If there is no documentation for the library, include the path.
+   * Add the appropriate secure firmware component that the sample supports.

 This sample uses the following |NCS| libraries: